ManiAm/VENTOS_Public/README.md

 + vehicle equilibrium is now working for emulated cars
 + enable parallel build
 + can now set the vglog window title with loggingWindowTitle
++ recording PHY frames that are sent but not received in statistics
 + updating the manual
 + various small improvements